Clavum/simple_framework/README.md

   @override
   ExampleViewModel buildViewModel() {
     return ExampleViewModel(
-      example: exampleEntity.example, // "exampleEntity" is created from the code generation );
+      example: exampleEntity.example, // "exampleEntity" is created from the code generator );
   }